WSSHL/network-data-analysis-coursework/README.md

     └── 2019.csv
 ```

-The full `datasets/` folder is **not uploaded to this repository** because it is too large for direct browser upload.

-To run the notebook, create a folder called `datasets` in the repository root and place the required CSV files inside it.

-The dataset files used in this coursework are:
+The dataset csv files used in this coursework are:

 ### Part 1 files